jhlywa/fcg_harvester/README.md

 FICS Chess Game Harvester
 =========================

-This script can be used to harvest recently completed games from the Free Internet Chess Server (freechess.org).
-All games are output to stdout in Portable Game Notation (PGN) format.
+This script connects to the Free Integer Chess Server (freechess.org) and downloads games as they complete.
+All games are output in Portable Game Notation format (http://en.wikipedia.org/wiki/Pgn).
+Games will be output to stdout if called without an output filename.

 Usage
 -----
-    Usage: fcg_harvester.rb [options]
+    Usage: fcg_harvester.rb [options] [file]

+    Options:
         -g NUMBER        Specifies the number of games to harvest (default 1).
-        -h, --help                       Show this message.
+        -h, --help       Show this help message and exit.

 Example
 -------